copyrat90/game-programming-patterns-with-sfml/README.md

 ## License

+### Source code
 The source code of this project is licensed under the [MIT/Expat license](LICENSE).

+There are some exceptions, which is some source files copy-pasted from other repos.\
+On top of those source files, there are some license notifications and links to the original repos.

+### Assets
 You can find the license of each asset on `Patterns/{xx-Pattern}/{yy-Example}/assets`, with the asset itself.